SelfCareMap

 💡 Bonus Refresh Tips:

 • Skip the heavy conditioner on roots.
 Apply conditioner only from mid-lengths to ends.
+Conditioning the scalp can lead to buildup and immediate flatness.

 Volume at the roots shouldn’t come at the cost of your hair’s health.
-With the right products, technique, and a little Refresh-minded intention, you can achieve bounce that looks lived-in, feels light, and lasts all day—no teasing, no tugging, no trauma.
+With the right products, technique, and a little Refresh minded intention, you can achieve bounce that looks lived in, feels light, and lasts all day, no teasing, no tugging, no trauma.

 Your hair deserves lift that loves it back.